Dragon Ball Z: Music

-Dragon Ball Z has released a series of 21 soundtracks as part of the Dragon Ball Z Hit Song Collection Series.
+Dragon Ball Z has released a series of 21 soundtracks as part of the Dragon Ball Z Hit Song Collection series.
 In total, dozens of releases exist for Dragon Ball Z which includes Japanese and foreign adapted releases of the anime themes and video game soundtracks.

 Shunsuke Kikuchi composed the score for Dragon Ball Z. The opening theme for the first 199 episodes is "Cha-La Head-Cha-La" performed by Hironobu Kageyama.
 The second opening theme used up until the series finale at episode 291 is "We Gotta Power" also performed by Kageyama.
-Both opening themes were replaced with an original piece in the remastered Funimation dub due to licensing issues.
+Both opening themes were replaced with an original instrumental piece by Mark Menza, the composer of the alternate soundtrack, in the remastered Funimation dub due to licensing issues.
 The ending theme used for the first 199 episodes is "Detekoi Tobikiri Zenkai Power!" (でてこいとびきりZENKAIパワー!) performed by MANNA.
 The second ending theme used for the remaining episodes is "Bokutachi wa Tenshi Datta" (僕達は天使だった) performed by Kageyama.
 The initial English-Language release used a completely new musical score composed by Faulconer Productions.
 It was used for the North American broadcasts of the show from 1999 to 2005.